GIfatahTH/states_rebuilder/README.md

   },
   onError: (BuildContext context, dynamic error){
     //Callback to be execute if the reactive model throws an error.
+    //You do not have to set the parameter catchError to true.
+By defining onError parameter
+    //states_rebuilder catches the error by default.
   }
   //When a notification is issued, whether to notify all reactive instances of the model
   notifyAllReactiveInstances: true,